ahan321/ahan321/README.md

 ### Hi there 👋, my name is Ahan
 #### I live on Ramen, Bobba, and Java

-I am a Computer Engineering Student at Penn State University Park.
+I am a Computer Engineering Student at The Pennsylvania State University - University Park.
 I enjoy creating new programs and learning new frameworks.

 Skills: JAVA / PYTHON / HTML / CSS